alwaysdata/documentation/content/sites/misc.en.md

 ## Idle time

+To configure in the menu **Web > Sites > Modify the [site] - ⚙️ > Advanced**.
 Choose the duration after which the system stops the application in case of long-term inactivity.
 Once an HTTP request is executed, the application will be restarted.

 To ensure that an application is never stopped by the system, set the value to `0`.